ScoutOK/degender-your-internet/README.md

 About the creator: I am an agender female who is sick of always thinking about gender and is quite tired.

-Packages used: Browserify, node.js, react
+Packages used: webpack, node.js, react, redux, firebase